100mountains/bandfront/README.md

 **Transform your WordPress site into a professional music distribution platform with Bandfront!** 🎸🥁🎹

+WARP TERMINAL:

+** Get Warp Terminal to admin your server - make sure you know wtf its doing :)

-** Get Warp Terminal and "i just asked it to check essential services on a reboot" ** 🎸🥁🎹
+and "i just asked it to check essential services on a reboot" ** 🎸🥁🎹

 can you turn off the debugging in the wp-config.php please I'll help you turn off debugging in the wp-config.php file.
 First, let me locate the wp-config.php file and check its current debugging settings.